jedisct1/libsodium-doc/helpers/memory_management.md

 ## Guarded heap allocations

-Heartbleed was a serious vulnerability in OpenSSL.
-The ability to read past the end of a buffer is a serious bug, but what made it even worse is the fact that secret data could be disclosed by doing so.

-In order to mitigate the impact of similar bugs, Sodium provides heap allocation functions for storing sensitive data.
+Sodium provides heap allocation functions for storing sensitive data.

 These are not general-purpose allocation functions.
 In particular, they are slower than `malloc()` and friends, and they require 3 or 4 extra pages of virtual memory.